 You may need a refresher on all these marketing terms we’re throwing around.
 If so, check out our inbound marketing definitions page where you can learn anything you want to know about inbound.
 Seriously!
 If there’s something missing, you can ask for us to define it and we will.

-Why automation is important to marketers
+Why marketing automation is important

 This kind of automation eliminates the tedious (and mistake-filled) work of emailing prospects on an individual basis.
 It also frees you up to spend more time on the things you love doing, like content creation, strategizing, and sending hilarious GIFs to your co-workers.